manoss96/fluke/CONTRIBUTING.md

   you execute the above command, make sure that you replace ``{PATH_TO_FLUKE_REPO}`` with the actual path of your local copy of the Fluke repository.

-- Azure Blob Storage / Azure Queue Storage: Unfortunately, there is not a way of mocking out Azure services as of yet, though it is being looked into.
+- *Azure Blob Storage / Azure Queue Storage*: Unfortunately, there is not a way of mocking out Azure services as of yet, though it is being looked into.
   For now, an Azure storage account is required in order to fully test these services.